thuyanduong/promises-practice/README.md

       return reason;
     });
   ```
-  + This snippet logs `12 is a bad number` and returns `12` because `Promise.reject` returns a rejected promise, meaning our `catch()` method is invoked.
-This `catch` statement first interpolates `12` into a string and logs it to the console, then, the number itself is returned.
+  + This snippet throws an error `12 is a bad number` and returns a Promise with a fullfilled value of 12`12` because `Promise.reject` returns a rejected promise, meaning our `catch()` method is invoked.
+This `catch` statement first interpolates `12` into a string and logs it to the console as an error.